shssoichiro/vapoursynth-mpeg2stinx/README.md

 ## Installation

+Compiled libraries are available in the releases tab, for Windows and Linux.

 #### Arch Linux

 Probably there will be an AUR package for it soon.
 Until then, have Rust installed and then: